FXCM Group: FXCM named Best Zero Commission Broker at ADVFN Awards 2022 for second year running

 You should consider whether you understand how CFDs work and whether you can afford to take the high risk of losing your money.

 FXCM Australia Pty.
 Limited: AFSL 309763.
-By trading, you could sustain a total loss of your deposited funds.
+Losses can exceed your deposited funds.
 The products may not be suitable for all investors.
 Please ensure that you fully understand the risks involved.
 If you decide to trade products offered by FXCM AU, you must read and understand the Financial Services Guide, Product Disclosure Statement, Target Market Determination and Terms of Business on www.fxcm.com/au.

 FXCM South Africa).
 Our service includes products that are traded on margin and carry a risk of losses in excess of your deposited funds.
 The products may not be suitable for all investors.
 Please ensure that you fully understand the risks involved.